 Christianity continues to give Paul free reign to interpret and make

-"clear" the misunderstood "esoteric" issues dealt with by Jesus in the Gospels.
+"clear" the misunderstood "esoteric" issues dealt with by Yeshua in the Gospels.
 While

 Paul–in his magnum opus of the letter to the Romans–reiterates in his own way a few of

-the exhortations given by Jesus.
-Yet only once ("You shall love your
+the exhortations given by Yeshua, only once ("You shall love your

 neighbor as yourself."
-Matt 22:39) does Paul ever quote Jesus; while
+Matt 22:39) does Paul ever quote Yeshua; while

 he overwhelmingly quotes the Old Testament for support of his theological and